2003 Roger Federer tennis season: Gstaad

 Immediately following his historic Wimbledon victory, Federer flew to the Bernese Alps to honor his commitment of playing the Swiss Open in Gstaad.
 This tournament was unique in Federer's calendar as it was played on a clay surface in between the grass and summer hard court seasons.
 Federer's Wimbledon victory was honored by the tournament which gave the Swiss star a 1,760 pound milking cow named Juliette.
-Federer continued his winning ways until exhaustion finally caught up to him in the finals, where he fell to Jiri Novak in five sets ending his 15 match winning streak.
+Federer continued his winning ways until exhaustion finally caught up to him in the finals, where he fell to Jiří Novák in five sets ending his 15 match winning streak.
 This loss, however, could not lessen the euphoric atmosphere in Switzerland in the wake of his Wimbledon performance.

 Summer hard court season

 During the North American summer hard-court season, however, Federer lost his initial opportunities to ascend to the top of the world rankings.
 Federer lost an extremely close match in the semifinals of the Masters Series tournament in Montreal to Roddick which ended in a final-set tiebreaker 4–6, 6–3, 6–7(3).
 This would be the last time he would lose to Roddick until 2008.
 At the Cincinnati Masters Federer lost to rival David Nalbandian in the second round.
 This loss to Nalbandian was extremely close as well with Federer on the unlucky end of a 6–7(4), 6–7(5) result.

 Federer entered the 2003 US Open for the first time ever as a Grand Slam champion.
 The number two seed breezed through the first three rounds of the tournament dropping only his opening set.
 In the fourth round Federer again faced nemesis Nalbandian who had defeated him in the previous tournament and held a 4–0 head-to-head record against the Swiss.
 The Argentine again frustrated Federer as the Swiss lost 6–3, 6–7, 4–6, 3–6.
 His goal of achieving the number one ranking receded even further as Roddick completed the American summer hard court triple.